saloneebhavsar/ipsum-commerce/README.md

 ## Deployment

-The application is deployed on Vercel and can be accessed at: [Your-Deployment-URL]
+The application is deployed on Vercel and can be accessed at: [Ipsum](https://ipsum-commerce.vercel.app/)